Functor Wizardry

 The pipeline works.
 The functor composes.
 The monoid closes, for me, manually, through the double loop.
 But one morphism is missing, and the category theory writes its spec.

-The monoid says epmem → smem → pmem must compose.
-That’s the existence constraint: the morphism must be built, or the cycle breaks.
+- Existence.
+The monoid says epmem → smem → pmem must compose, or the cycle breaks.

-The reflective localization says it must be idempotent.
-Run the consolidation twice, the methodology doesn’t change.
-Without idempotency, the system that improves its own procedures oscillates instead of converging.
-That’s the convergence constraint.
+- Convergence.
+Run consolidation twice, the methodology doesn’t change.
+Without idempotency, a system that improves its own procedures oscillates.

-The type signature says (epmem, pmem) → pmem′.
+(epmem, pmem) → pmem′.
 Episodes and existing procedures in, better procedures out.
-That’s the interface constraint.

 The theory is load-bearing, but four of five functors have empirical results.
-Soar tests Framework (role mapping found the broken slots) and Parts Bin (grid lookup prescribed the algorithms, both became viable PRs).
-Gemini-cli tests Volley (spec converged in two rounds) and Merge (PR passed review, zero revisions).
-Category theory guarantees the composition — test each functor, the pipeline follows.
+Soar tests Framework and Parts Bin (both became viable PRs).
+Gemini-cli tests Volley and Merge (PR passed review, zero revisions).
 One functor remains: consolidation.
 If it gets built and doesn’t converge, the theory is wrong.
 That’s what makes it a theory, not a retrospective.

 Written via the double loop.